Price Setting

-Government Price Setting Has Potentially Devastating Consequences for Patients
+Government Price Setting has Harmful Consequences for Patients

 Medicare “Negotiation”

 Signed into law in 2022, the Inflation Reduction Act put in place policies that mandate government-set prices for medicines covered by Medicare.
 These polices are expected to have a negative impact on access to medicines covered by Medicare Part B and Part D, in addition to discouraging continued drug development.
-The process starts seven years after small molecule medicines (e.g., tablets, capsules and pills) are initially approved by the U.S. Food and Drug Administration (FDA) and 11 years after large molecule medicines (e.g., biologics that are injected or infused) are initially approved by the FDA.
+The law introduced a ‘pill penalty’ in which the price setting process starts seven years after small molecule medicines (e.g., tablets, capsules and pills) are initially approved by the U.S. Food and Drug Administration (FDA) compared to 11 years after initial FDA approval for large molecule medicines (e.g., biologics that are injected or infused).
 This system ignores the nature of the research and development (R&D) process, discouraging continued R&D after a medicine is FDA approved and deeming some types of medicines as not worth the real-life impact they can have on patients.
-This process also ignores how therapeutic value increases over time as medicines are approved for new uses, such as in new patient populations, new diseases or new stages of disease.
+This process also ignores how therapeutic value increases over time as medicines are approved for new uses, such as in new patient populations, new diseases or new formulations.

 Prescription Drug Boards